Notable People

 Few American diplomats became as identified with one problem as Dennis Ross became identified with the Arab-Israeli conflict.

 That is the obvious line on him, and it is true.
 He served presidents of both parties, negotiated for years, brokered agreements, wrote books, advised administrations, and kept returning to the same central arena.
-But the larger point is not simply that Ross worked on the peace process.
-It is that he became one of the people who taught Washington how to think about the peace process in the first place.
+But the larger point is broader than his participation in the peace process.
+Ross became one of the people who taught Washington how to think about the peace process in the first place.

 He held the file for so long that he became part of its architecture